UDProducts/sagepayadminapi-ruby/README.md

 # SagePay Admin & Reporting API for Ruby

-This is a port of [the PHP version](https://github.com/colinbm/sagepayadminapi-php).
-Mainly written to play with making a gem.
+This gem is improvised for Rails 4

 ## Installation